Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

 -  **Executable ELF File:** To debug your application, you must use an executable and linkable format (ELF) file compiled for debugging.
 The debug ELF file contains additional debug information for the debugger to make direct associations between the source code and the binaries generated from that original source.
 To manage the build configurations, right-click the software application and select **Build Configurations → Manage**.

 -  **Debug Configuration:** To launch the debug session, you must create a debug configuration in the Vitis debugger.
 This configuration captures the options required to start a debug session, including the executable name, processor target to debug, and other information.
-To create a debug configuration, right-click your software application and select **Debug As → Debug Configurations**.
+To create a debug configuration, select the **Settings** button beside **Debug** in the flow tab.

 -  **Vitis Debug Perspective:** Using the Debug perspective, you can manage the debugging or running of a program in the workbench.
 You can control the execution of your program by setting breakpoints, suspending launched programs, stepping through your code, and examining the contents of variables.
-To view the Debug Perspective, select **Window → Open Perspective → Debug**.
+To view the Debug Perspective, select **Window → Debug**.

 You can repeat the cycle of modifying the code, building the executable, and debugging the program in the Vitis debugger.